 With both models, when activated, Implied prices are never generated in the Call phase.
 They are generated only during the Uncrossing phase of the Price Discovery mechanism and during the Continuous phase in the Continuous trading mechanism.
-Implied prices are not generated and can't be traded if they are outside of Collars.

 Therefore, three (3) Uncrossing sequences are defined: